chanhee-kang/twieet-sentiment-analysis-LSTM/README.md

 ```
 $python -m spacy download en
 ```
-3. CUDA and CUDNN (for GPU acceleration, faster if you do)
+3. CUDA and CUDNN (for GPU acceleration/OPTIONAL)

-4. The rest of the add-on modules, if you don't want to run it, download
+If you do not have GPU, it is perfectly ok with using CPU.
+CUDA and CUDNN is just option

+4. Install the rest of modules.
 ```
-pip install "Library Name".
+pip install "library Name".
 ```
-(Search on Google if it doesn't download)

 ## File explaination
 1. model.py (network structure)